frcaru/holbertonschool-shell/io_redirections_and_filters/README.md

-16-whatsnext displays lines with "root" and 3lines after 17-hidethisword displays all lines except those with "bin" 18-letteronly displays all lines starting with a letter
+16-whatsnext displays lines with "root" and 3lines after 17-hidethisword displays all lines except those with "bin" 18-letteronly displays all lines starting with a letter 19-AZ translates A to Z, c to e